killykan/WeeklyProgress_Killykan/README.md

 Week : March 19th - March 25th

-- [ ] Bash shell and Git courses
+- [X] Bash shell and Git courses
-- [ ] Create a new repo for my upcoming project
+- [X] Create a new repo for my upcoming project
-- [ ] The DOM course
+- [X] The DOM course.

+Week : March 26th - April 1st

+-[ ] Work on the Memory Game project.